 - In a plate, mix a few tablespoons of chickpea flour with a little water until a viscous texture is obtained, and in another dish, we throw the bread crumbs to batter.
 We put to heat enough oil in a pan and, while it warms up, we are passing the medallions by the mixture of chickpea flour and water and rebozándolos in bread crumbs.
 When the oil is hot, we fry the medallions, turning them over when we see that they are already brown on one side, until they are all well done on both sides.

 - We remove them from the pan, place them on absorbent paper to remove the excess oil, and serve.

-- For the final batter you can use both chickpea flour and Yolanda flour or any other that allows you to achieve a thick and sticky consistency when mixed with water.
+- For the final batter you can use either chickpea flour or Yolanda flour or any other that allows you to achieve a thick and sticky consistency when mixed with water.

-- Breadcrumbs can be both wheat and corn.
+- The bread crumbs can be both wheat and corn.

 - If you prefer, you can make these medallions in the oven to make them lighter.

-- We recommend that you accompany these medallions with carrot aioli to create an even more delicious contrast.
+- We recommend that you accompany these medallions with carrot alioli To create an even more delicious contrast.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!

 Do you join us on social networks?
 You will find us on Facebook, Twitter, Instagram and Pinterest!